nitlang/nit/lib/android/README.md

     See http://developer.android.com/guide/topics/manifest/uses-sdk-element.html

-* The annotation `android_activity` defines a Java class used as an entrypoint to your application.
-As of now, this annotation should only be used by low level implementations of Nit on Android.
+* The annotation `android_activity` defines a Java class used as an entry point to your application.
+As of now, this annotation should only be used by low-level implementations of Nit on Android.
-  It's usefulness will be extended in the future to customize user applications.
+  Its usefulness will be extended in the future to customize user applications.

 ## Project entry points